DTJF/libpruio/src/doc/_3_pins.md

 the \BbbRef{7}.
 Or find the complete description in the CPU dokumentation \MpuRef{2.2} .

-Before a digital header pin gets used, libpruio checks its mode.
-When the current setting matches the required feature, libpruio just continues and operates the pin.
+Before a digital header pin gets used, \Proj checks its mode.
+When the current setting matches the required feature, \Proj just continues and operates the pin.
 Otherwise it tries to change the pinmuxing appropriately, first.
 This needs the libpruio-00A0.dtbo device tree overlay loaded and the program has to be executed with admin privileges for write access to the pinmuxing folders in

 ~~~{.sh}
 /sys/devices/ocp.?/pruio-??.??